DrPariah/hentaimod/readme.md

 - Human mutagens allowing you to transform some mutants and pets into human!
 - Pets can be fully animal, have animal-like features or be fully human, depending on their individual settings!

+## Branches:
+- **Japanese** is publicly available japanese version, mostly for merging.
+- **Master** is for the stable D version.
+- **LUAEX** is for [luaex version][3].
+It's the (mostly) latest experimental version with lua support.
+- **LUAEX_dev** is mostly broken and full of wip edits (in case you want to help or just curious).
+- **LUAEX_日本人** - 日本人向け。これを使ってください (LUAEX only)

+Switch to the desired branch and download from there.
+LUAEX among other things also adds new features such as:
+- Memorial log entries
+- Sound effect
+- Forces transformed pet NPCs to spawn regardless of settings
+- Randomized appearance for transformed pets

 ## Installation:

 Drop the "hentai" folder into your mod folder.
 Do not rename the hentai folder, or it will break its scripts.